AlonLuboshitz/EpiCRISPROff_/readme.md

 By defualt training a new model will train on the 78 GUIDE-seq experiments from the CHANGE-seq study.

 **To change the training data change the `"Vivo-silico"` dataset path in Jsons/Data_columns_and_paths.json**
+- If you changed the training data make sure it is formated as described in the Off-target data section

 **To exclude spesific sgRNAs and their OTSs from the training data: set the `--exclude_guides` Arg in the 'Args.txt' file.**
 - To train a model make sure to set the `--job` arg to `"train"`